Unity Technologies: Going public and further acquisitions (2020–2022)

+Controversy, layoffs, new leadership (2023–present)

 In January 2023, 284 employees were laid off.
 In May, Unity announced it would layoff 600 jobs, about 8% of its global workforce.

+Pricing controversy

 In September 2023, Unity announced changes to its pricing model, introducing new Unity Runtime Fees, which charges developers based on installs past a certain threshold, depending on their Unity plan.
 These changes were met with negative reactions from the developer community, with many expressing dissatisfaction and concerns regarding the increased financial burden as a result of the new pricing structure, including possible damages from inaccurate installation count estimates or malicious actors, as well as fee thresholds applying retroactively.
 Offices across the United States were temporarily shut down and authorities were contacted due to targeted death threats.

 Unity released revised terms in response to the negative feedback on September 22, 2023.
 These changes include having no fees for Unity Personal, which can be used for projects funded up to $200,000 instead of $100,000, fees would only apply to games developed with Unity 2024 and onward without any retroactive fees, and that the fee would be based on self-reporting, the lesser of 2.5% of monthly revenue or a calculated amount based on monthly engagements.
 Despite the partial walkback, according to Wired, the company's reputation could be irreparably damaged, with some developers having stated they would not return to using the company's services or products over lack of trust going forward.

 On October 9, 2023, Unity announced that Riccitiello would be leaving the company amid controversy, appointing James M. Whitehurst as interim CEO and president.
 Another round of layoffs was announced in January 2024.
 Unity cut 1,800 jobs, or 25% of its workforce, as part of a "company reset".
-In May 2024 the company announced that Matthew Bromberg had been appointed to the role of permanent CEO, with Jim Whitehurst taking the position of Executive Chair of the board and Roelof Botha resuming his duties as Lead Independent Director of the board.
+In May 2024, the company announced that Matthew Bromberg had been appointed to the role of permanent CEO, with Jim Whitehurst taking the position of Executive Chair of the board and Roelof Botha resuming his duties as Lead Independent Director of the board.

 In the year to May 2024, the stock price for Unity declined over 60%, with the decline attributed to business decisions over the period including the runtime fee policy.
 From its peak valuation of 57 billion dollars in November 2021, it had declined to 6 billion dollars by September 2024, with further revenue declines expected by market analysts.
+In September 2024, Unity canceled the Runtime Fee and reverted to its seat-based subscription model, with subscription price increases of 8% for Unity Pro and 25% for Unity Enterprise taking effect on January 1, 2025.
+CEO Matt Bromberg said it was the company's "intention to revert to a more traditional cycle of considering any potential price increases only on an annual basis."